A woman in a red, floral dress holding a string of red paper origami cranes.

 BIOGRAPHY

-Young earned her B.A. from Barnard College, Columbia University, studied photography at UCLA Extension, and Japanese language at Kanda University in Chiba, Japan.
-Her photography has appeared in The Economist, Rolling Stone, and Dwell, and has been published in two books.
+Young earned her B.A. from Barnard College, Columbia University, studied photography at UCLA, and Japanese language at Kanda University in Chiba, Japan.
+Her photographic work has appeared in The Economist, Rolling Stone, and Dwell, and has been published in two books.

 Through her multidisciplinary practice, Young continues to develop installations and photographic works that create spaces for reflection, gathering, and shared experience, using color, translucency, and movement to explore how art can hold memory while remaining open to the present.